ovh/docs/pages/web/web-paas/languages-nodejs/guide.en-asia.md

 ## Objective

-Node.js is a popular JavaScript runtime built on Chrome's V8 JavaScript engine.  $partner_full supports deploying Node.js applications quickly and easily.
+Node.js is a popular JavaScript runtime built on Chrome's V8 JavaScript engine.
+Web PaaS supports deploying Node.js applications quickly and easily.
 Using our Multi-App support you can build a micro-service oriented system mixing both Javascript and PHP applications.

 ## Supported versions